docker-archive/dcus-hol-2016/docker-cloud/Lab_4-Docker_Cloud.md

 6. Switch back to your web browser and confirm that the new Linux host is detected as shown below.

 	![byon_success](./images/byon_success.png)

+	> **Note**: In some instances the agent will successfully install, but the web interface does not automatically update.
+If after a minute or two your web interface continues to indicate that it's waiting for the agent to connect, refresh the Docker cloud page.

 7. Click **Close Window**